 Traditionally, the mother of the bride is hostess at the wedding, while the mother of the groom is hostess at the rehearsal dinner (especially if they’re paying for some or all of either of these events).
 With two brides, however, that distinction is less clear.
 While mothers don’t usually play hostess at the bridal shower, if you’re hosting one together, your moms might want to team up to plan and host the event.

 When it comes to your wedding weekend, it all comes down to who will be contributing financially to which events.
 If you’re paying for the rehearsal dinner yourselves, treat your moms (and dads!) as guests of honor, but act as hostesses yourselves.
 If one of your mothers has taken on the responsibility of planning and paying for the event, she should be the evening’s hostess.
 The same goes for your wedding day—if one set of parents is contributing, they are the evening’s hosts.
 If they’re both contributing, they should both be named on the invitation and honored throughout the evening.

 Make Them Both Feel Special

 In the end, it’s all about inclusion.
-The mother of the bride gets special designation in opposite-sex weddings, and the same should go for a same-sex wedding with two brides, too!
-Coordinate their attire so their outfits compliment one another beautifully.
-Name them both in the program, and have both mothers walk down the aisle during the processional.
-Give them seats of honor at the reception, and ask them both to make toasts.
+The mother of the bride gets a special designation in opposite-sex weddings, and the same should go for a same-sex wedding with two brides, too!
+Coordinate their attire so their outfits complement one another beautifully.
+Name them both in the program and have both mothers walk down the aisle during the processional.
+Give them seats of honor at the reception and ask them both to make toasts.
 And we love the idea of a mother-daughter dance, whether it’s one at a time or a joint celebration of love.